-Under the Severance Policy, if a NEO's employment is terminated prior to a "change of control" of the Company either by the Company without "good cause" or by the NEO for "good reason" (as such terms are defined in the policy), contingent on the NEO providing a general release of claims, the NEO is entitled to receive the following payments and benefits: (i) 50% of the executive's base salary and a pro rata portion of the executive's target bonus (or, in the case of the CFO only, the greater of 50% of the CFO's target bonus or a pro rata portion of the CFO's target bonus) paid in installments over six months, except that, in the case of the Chief Executive Officer, the severance amount is 100% of the Chief Executive Officer's base salary and 100% of the NEO, the NEO's spouse and the NEO's eligible dependents to continue health coverage under COBRA for six months after the date of termination (in the case of the Chief Executive Officer, twelve months).
+Under the Severance Policy, if a NEO's employment is terminated prior to a "change of control" of the Company either by the Company without "good cause" or by the NEO for "good reason" (as such terms are defined in the policy), contingent on the NEO providing a general release of claims, the NEO is entitled to receive the following payments and benefits: (i) 50% of the executive's base salary and a pro rata portion of the executive's target bonus (or, in the case of the CFO only, the greater of 50% of the CFO's target bonus or a pro rata portion of the CFO's target bonus) paid in installments over six months, except that, in the case of the Chief Executive Officer, the severance amount is 100% of the Chief Executive Officer's base salary and 100% of the Chief Executive Officer's target bonus and is paid in installments over twelve months; and (ii) payment of the premiums charged for the NEO, the NEO's spouse and the NEO's eligible dependents to continue health coverage under COBRA for six months after the date of termination (in the case of the Chief Executive Officer, twelve months).

 Under the Change of Control Severance Policy, if a NEO's employment is terminated either by the Company without "good cause" or by the NEO for "good reason" within three months prior to, or eighteen months following, a "change of control" (as such terms are defined in the policy), contingent on the NEO providing a general release of claims, the NEO is entitled to receive the following payments and benefits: (i) 150% of the executive's base salary and 150% of the executive's target bonus (or, in the case of the Chief Executive Officer, 200% of base salary and 200% of target bonus) paid in installments over eighteen months; (ii) payment of the premiums charged for the NEO, the NEO's spouse and the NEO's eligible dependents to continue health coverage under COBRA for eighteen months after the date of termination; (iii) continuation of life insurance coverage comparable to that provided to the NEO immediately prior to termination of employment for eighteen months; and (iv) accelerated vesting of all of the NEO's outstanding and unvested equity awards granted by the Company (excluding MSU awards).
-Further, under the Change of Control Severance Policy, in the event any payment to a NEO would be subject to the excise tax imposed by Section 4999 of the Code (as a result of the payment being classified as a "parachute payment" under Section 280G of the Code), the NEO a lower aggregate payment so as to minimize or eliminate the potential excise tax that would be imposed by Section 4999.
+Further, under the Change of Control Severance Policy, in the event any payment to a NEO would be subject to the excise tax imposed by Section 4999 of the Code (as a result of the payment being classified as a "parachute payment" under Section 280G of the Code), the NEO will receive such payment as would entitle such NEO to receive the greatest after-tax benefit, even if it means that we pay such NEO a lower aggregate payment so as to minimize or eliminate the potential excise tax that would be imposed by Section 4999.
 We do not provide for tax gross-up payments for any elements of compensation, including for excise taxes imposed pursuant to Sections 280G and 4999 of the Internal Revenue Code.